The Thanksgiving Special: Plot

-Mordecai and Rigby have inadvertently ruined the preparations for the park's Thanksgiving dinner by playing football in the house.
+Mordecai and Rigby have inadvertently ruined the preparations for the park's Thanksgiving dinner after playing football in the house.
 The other park workers resolve to revitalize it before their families arrive, while rejecting the duo's help.
 They then see a television advertisement for a songwriting competition where contestants must present a commemorative song for the holiday, with its prize being a turducken.
 Mordecai and Rigby decide to enter it, but quickly find that songwriting is not as simple as they think.

-Meanwhile, Benson, Pops and Skips go to a grocery store to purchase another turkey and subsequently get into a fight with a trio of Thanksgiving enthusiasts over the last one in stock, which is eventually run over on the street.
+Meanwhile, Benson, Pops and Skips visit a grocery store to purchase another turkey and subsequently get into a fight with a trio of Thanksgiving enthusiasts over the last one in stock, which is eventually run over on the street.
 Muscle Man and High-Five Ghost go out to obtain more sides and end up in an end zone dance competition with football player Broc Stettman.
 All the while, Thomas goes to the airport to pick up the park workers' families.
 Mordecai and Rigby get caught in traffic and ride from Margaret's father via his helicopter.
 They arrive just in time to enter, still very unprepared, while the previous entry, in which billionaire Richard Buckner paid a group of professional singers to write and perform, is shown to be the clear favorite.

 As Mordecai and Rigby are about to start, Thomas informs them that their families’ flights have been delayed to the following day.
 They decide to sing about how family and friends are more important, with Buckner's singers joining in, and win the competition, only for the billionaire to steal the turducken.
 The rest of the park workers, who had witnessed the live stream, decide to help reclaim it as their former adversaries join their cause.
-Mordecai and Rigby board Buckner's blimp, where he explains why he was after the turducken – it has a golden wishbone capable of wish fulfillment that he intends on using to gain the rights to Thanksgiving and have all his employees appreciate him, much to their shock.
+Mordecai and Rigby board Buckner's blimp, where he explains why he was after the turducken – it has a golden wishbone capable of wish fulfillment that he intends on using to gain the rights to Thanksgiving and be appreciated himself, much to their shock.
 The duo fight Buckner with help from their friends; however, they fall out of the blimp, but not before seizing the wishbone and replacing it with spoons.
-Buckner attempts to make his wish, only to discover Mordecai and Rigby's deception moments before the blimp crashes, killing him.
+Buckner attempts to make his wish, only to discover his enemies' deception moments before the blimp crashes, killing him.
 Just when they are about to fall to their own deaths, Mordecai and Rigby wish to be returned home as they break the bone just in time.
-After appearing back at the house, Thomas informs them he was mistaken about the flights being delayed – he had mistakenly checked the departure schedule instead of the arrivals, to everyone's frustration – and their families, along with Stettman and his team, the competition's organizer Farmer Jimmy, some of Buckner's singers and the enthusiasts, are already there and have revitalized the dinner.
+After being teleported back to the park, Thomas informs them he was mistaken about the flights being delayed – he had mistakenly checked the departure schedule instead of the arrivals, to everyone's frustration – and their families, along with Stettman and his team, the competition's organizer Farmer Jimmy, some of Buckner's singers and the enthusiasts, are already there and have revitalized the dinner.
 Benson gives Mordecai and Rigby a toast that praises them for saving the holiday as the episode culminates.